Canadian producers join forces to save mancozeb fungicide

 As of Feb.
 5, 2019, 250 Canadian potato growers have participated in the Canadian Potato Council’s survey on mancozeb use, which will be submitted to the Pest Management Regulatory Agency (PMRA) to assist with the re-evaluation of the fungicide.

-The proposed final re-evaluation decision for mancozeb, which suggests cancelling all uses of mancozeb except on tobacco due to unacceptable risks to human health and the environment, was published on Oct.
-5, 2018, with a three-month consultation period.
-The Canadian Horticultural Council and the Canadian Potato Council were granted an additional 60-day period after the consultation deadline to gather more information on how growers use mancozeb for horticultural crops, including potatoes.
+The proposed final re-evaluation decision for mancozeb was published on Oct.
+5, 2018 and suggested cancelling all uses of mancozeb, except on tobacco, due to unacceptable risks to human health and the environment.
+A three-month consultation period followed, but The Canadian Horticultural Council and the Canadian Potato Council were granted an additional 60-day period after the consultation deadline to gather more information on how growers use mancozeb for horticultural crops, including potatoes.

-The council released a survey that Canadian growers could complete online or by hard copy to gather more information during this period.
-The purpose of the survey is to gather grower provided data that is “highly representative of how mancozeb is used in potato production overall across Canada and within each province.”
+To gather more information during the 60-day extended period, the councils released a survey that Canadian growers could complete online or by hard copy.
+The purpose of the survey was to gather grower provided data that is “highly representative of how mancozeb is used in potato production overall across Canada and within each province.”

 “Specifically, mancozeb use rates, number of applications, the use of aerial application under irrigated and non-irrigated potato production and the effectiveness of chemical and non-chemical alternative controls will be determined,” explained David Jones, manager of potato industry coordination with the Canadian Potato Council.